-Then, instantly turn your SOP into actionable workflows with TeamworkIQ
+Then, instantly turn your SOP into actionable processes, assignments, and deadlines with TeamworkIQ

 What Is a Standard Operating Procedure?

 A standard operating procedure or ‘SOP‘ is a set of instructions laid out step-by-step, for a specific task or set of tasks including steps and substeps.
 Its purpose is to guide workers in the implementation of critical tasks which must be done thoroughly, accurately, and consistently.

 It is a common misconception that an SOP must be complex.
 This is wrong.
 A well-constructed SOP is simple and broken down into small chunks of instructions which are as clear as possible.
 The purpose of an SOP is not to dazzle the reader with its complexity.
 The purpose of an SOP is to be accurate and to describe the task simply and completely so that it cannot fail to be understood.

 Any organization, small or large can benefit from documenting its processes.
 When you are small, a few people need to do many things.
 SOPs provide the training and guidance to get things done right–especially when one person must cover for another.
 As organizations become larger, new employees need to learn and execute the processes, and existing employees need to make sure they do not miss a step even though they may be familiar with a process.